franckEinstein90/partners.io/README.md

 ** Game Space **

-    Players are bound in a 2D space into which various various moving props enter.
+    Players are bound in a 2D space into which various other props enter or are placed

     - rocks: can damage or incapacitate players they collide with
-    -
-    the game mechanics prevents them from staying put.
+    - shields are hard stationary shapes that can be used as protection.
+Shields degrade from repetitve collisions
+    - dinos can also be used as shields, but are not stationary.
+When a player and a dino collides, the player's trajectory is affected (pushed) but the player is not harmed.

+    The game is built to discourage players being able to stay stationary.
+Threats can enter the game from any of its boundaries and move in any direction within it,